 Lee Moder’s design for Pat’s armour has a goofy charm, but his pages are messy.
 He’s a decent cartoonist, but there’s no focus to the panels, the eyes dragged all over the page attempting to figure out what’s going on.
 Adding to that sense of confusion is that he too often closes right in on people, and his most distinctive art is where he pulls the viewpoint out a little.

 Johns throws in the guest stars, although they’re a little different from the post-millennium counterparts, with Young Justice providing the collection’s highlight due to the mix of characters and a strange transformation.
 He’s also heavy on the continuity of obscure characters from comics he obviously loved when younger, although explains the past well, so there’s no head-scratching about it.

-When the Stargirl TV show was launched this was combined with Vol. 2 as Stargirl by Geoff Johns.
+When the Stargirl TV show was launched this was combined with Volume Two as Stargirl by Geoff Johns.